 In Er Xian Tang, Xian Mao works together with Epimedium herb (Yin Yang Huo), the other key herb in this formula, and with Morinda root (Ba Ji Tian), a deputy herb here, to warm the Kidney Yang and tonify the Kidney Essence.

-In Traditional Chinese Medicine (TCM), curculigo rhizomes are plants that belong to the 'Tonic herbs for Yang Deficiency' category.
+In Traditional Chinese Medicine (TCM), Xian Mao belongs to the 'Tonic herbs for Yang Deficiency' category.
 Tonic herbs are used for patterns of Deficiency, when one lacks one of the 'Four Treasures' (Qi, Blood, Yin and Yang).
 Yang Tonics are generally used in combination with a small amount of Yin tonics.
 If Yin is deficient, neither Qi nor Yang herbs alone will be effective.
 The most common symptoms associated with Yang Deficiency are low libido and impotence.
 It is worth mentioning that another very effective remedy against Yang Deficiency is regular exercise.

-Curculigo rhizomes also taste Pungent.
+Xian Mao also tastes Pungent.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like curculigo rhizomes tend to promote the circulations of Qi and Body Fluids.
+Pungent ingredients like Xian Mao tends to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.